carpedm20/blog/content/pages/about.rst

 President, `HeXA`_ (a computer security research group) at UNIST (2012.08 ~ 2013.03)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Lead and improve the club as a national competitive computer security club
 - Lead more than 10 different hacking competitions and international supercomputing competitons